Keystone Pipeline: Protests and opposition

 The project met with active public opposition when it was first announced.

 Bill McKibben, environmental and global warming activist and founder of 350.org, the group that organized the 2009 international protests—described by CNN as "the most widespread day of political action in the planet's history"—led the opposition to the construction of the Keystone XL pipeline.

 In the year before the 2012 United States presidential election, McKibben and other activists mounted pressure on then-President Obama, who was running for re-election.
 Obama had included a call to "be the generation that finally frees America from the tyranny of oil" in his 2008 United States presidential election.
 A broad coalition of protesters, including Phil Radford, Daryl Hannah, Dave Heineman, Ben Nelson, Mike Johanns and Susie Tompkins Buell challenged him to keep that promise.

 By August 11, there were over 1000 nonviolent arrests at the White House.

 On November 6, 2011, several thousand formed a human chain around the White House to convince Obama to block the Keystone XL project.
 Organizer Bill McKibben said, "this has become not only the biggest environmental flash point in many, many years, but maybe the issue in recent times in the Obama administration when he's been most directly confronted by people in the street.
 In this case, people willing, hopeful, almost dying for him to be the Barack Obama of 2008."

-In August 2012, the Tar Sands Blockade launched an indefinite tree sit in East Texas; Naomi Klein credits these blockades and direct action against the pipeline in general with popularising the global anti-extractivist Blockadia movement.
+In August 2012, the Tar Sands Blockade launched an indefinite tree sit in East Texas; Naomi Klein credits these blockades and direct action against the pipeline in general with popularizing the global anti-extractivist Blockadia movement.
+On September 27, 2012, protesters began tree sitting in the path of the Keystone pipeline near Winnsboro, Texas.
+Eight people stood on tree platforms just ahead of where crews were cutting down trees to make way for the pipeline.
 On October 31, 2012, Green Party presidential candidate Jill Stein was arrested in Texas for criminal trespass after trying to deliver food and supplies to the Keystone XL protesters.